sph-mn/sph-web-app/other/documentation/manual.md

     (() (start-page request))
     (("c" "browse") (c-browse request #f (list)))
-    (("c" "browse" type tags ...) (c-browse request type tags)) (("robots.txt") (respond-type (q text) "User-Agent: *\nDisallow: /c/browse/link/")) (_ (respond 404))))
+    (("c" "browse" type tags ...) (c-browse request type tags)) (("robots.txt") (respond-type (quote text) "User-Agent: *\nDisallow: /c/browse/link/")) (_ (respond 404))))
 ```

-match-path is [(ice-9 match)]("https://www.gnu.org/software/guile/manual/html_node/Pattern-Matching.html") except that the path is without the root path split at slashes before being passed to match. all features of (ice-9 match) can be used
+``match-path`` is [(ice-9 match)](https://www.gnu.org/software/guile/manual/html_node/Pattern-Matching.html) except that the path is without the root path, split at slashes, before being passed to match. all features of (ice-9 match) can be used

 ## swa-env
-* requests contain a swa-env record, which contains the environment information for the currently initialised application. there is only one such object per application. if it is modified, changes will be available to all requests
+requests contain a swa-env record, which contains the environment information for the currently initialised application. there is only one such object per application. if it is modified, changes will be available to all requests

 ### fields
 * root: string, the full path to the current top-level project